 Alterations to the Constitution.
 The Constitution shall be altered only at a General Meeting and by a supporting vote to two-thirds of the members present and entitled to vote and who actually do vote.

 Notice of Motions.
-Notice of any proposed alterations shall be sent, in writing, to the Secretary proposed and seconded by members of the Club of at least three months standing.
-Such notice shall be delivered to the Secretary at least 7 days before the relevant General Meeting.
+Notice of any proposed alterations shall be sent, in writing, to the Chairman proposed and seconded by members of the Club of at least three months standing.
+Such notice shall be delivered to the Chairman at least 7 days before the relevant General Meeting.

 Resignation and Expulsions.

-Any member wishing to resign shall give to the Secretary notice, in writing, of any such intention.
+Any member wishing to resign shall give to the Chairman notice, in writing, of any such intention.

 If any member fails, after due request, to do some reasonable act, or to cease, after due request, from doing some act or commit any breach of the Constitution or of any rules laid down by any committee, the Club Committee has the power, at its discretion, to request his resignation.
 In the even of a member refusing to resign he may be expelled by a decision of two-thirds of those present at a Committee meeting.
 The said member shall have the right to make representation to the Committee either in person or in writing, at his own discretion.